 Goodwill is recorded when the aggregate purchase price of an acquisition exceeds the estimated fair value of the net identified tangible and intangible assets acquired.
-Intangible assets received.
+Intangible assets resulting from an acquisition are accounted for using the purchase method of accounting and are estimated by management based on the fair value of the assets received.
 The Company's identifiable intangible assets are comprised primarily of the Applebee's tradename and Applebee's franchise agreements.
 Identifiable intangible assets with finite lives (franchise agreements) are amortized over the period of estimated benefit using the straight-line method and estimated useful lives.
 Goodwill and intangible assets considered to have an indefinite life (primarily the Applebee's tradename) are not subject to amortization.
 The determination of indefinite life is subject to reassessment if changes in facts and circumstances indicate the period of benefit has become finite.